davebanerjee/davebanerjee.github.io/_posts/2025-06-29-do-self-perceived-superintelligent-llms-exhibit-misalignment.md

 Superintelligent prompting appears to increase refusal rates rather than deceptive compliance, possibly because the model reasons that enhanced capabilities make harmful compliance genuinely dangerous rather than merely performative.

 # Background

+*Those familiar with situational awareness, simulators, and self-fulfilling misalignment can skip the Background section.*

 In the early days of the alignment field, researchers seemed to believe that future AI systems would be goal-seeking [RL](https://www.notion.so/Do-Self-Perceived-Superintelligent-LLMs-Exhibit-Misalignment-212ba41da6d880d98f61f1b4028fd2eb?pvs=21) agents.
 [Daniel Kokatajlo summarizes this view on the Dwarkesh podcast](https://www.dwarkesh.com/p/scott-daniel):